What to Do When Facing Eviction as a Tenant

 Receiving an eviction notice is the first step in the eviction process.
 You have to understand the type of notice you've received:

-1. Notice to Quit or Pay Rent: If you've missed rent payments, this notice gives you a brief window, usually 3 to 5 days, to either pay the overdue rent or vacate the property.
-Act promptly during this period to prevent further legal actions.
-These timeframes, like the 3 to 5 days, might vary based on local legal guidelines.
-Always consult the regulations in your specific state.
+If you've missed rent payments, this notice gives you a brief window, usually three to five days, to either pay the overdue rent or vacate the property.
+Act quickly to prevent further legal action.
+These timeframes vary by state.
+Check your state's laws.

-2. Notice of Lease Violation: This notice is for breaches other than non-payment, like having unauthorized pets or causing property damage.
-It outlines the specific violation and gives you a set time to rectify it.
+This notice addresses violations other than nonpayment, like having unauthorized pets or causing property damage.
+It outlines the specific violation and gives you a set time to fix it.

-3. Unconditional Quit Notices: The most stringent of all notices, it orders you to vacate without any chance to remedy the situation.
-Such notices are typically issued for repeated lease violations, multiple instances of late rent payment, significant property damage or engaging in illegal activities on the premises.
-These notices are typically reserved for grave or repeated infractions, and their issuance can differ according to local legal guidelines.
+The most stringent of all notices, it orders you to vacate without any chance to remedy the situation.
+Such notices are issued for repeated lease violations, multiple instances of late rent payment, major property damage or engaging in illegal activities on the premises.

 takingNotes icon

-FIRST STEPS AFTER RECEIVING AN EVICTION NOTICE
+WHAT TO DO AFTER YOU GET AN EVICTION NOTICE

 Your Landlord Files an Eviction Lawsuit